 In 2018, the Cypress Creek Project team installed the above 3,453 gallon metal cistern at Blue Hole Regional Park.
 The cistern is collecting water off of a 2,200 square foot roof, which allows for the harvesting potential to be approximately 35,000 gallons annually.
 The rainwater harvested from this cistern is being used for the toilets at the parks pavilion.
-The other two pictures are of permeable pavers that were also installed at Blue Hole.
-These pavers replaced part of the crushed granite trails, which were extremely susceptible to being washed out during rain events.
+The other three pictures are of permeable pavers that were also installed at Blue Hole.
+These pavers replaced part of the crushed granite trails, which were extremely susceptible to being washed out during rain events, as well as a few ADA parking spots.
 Permeable pavers are not only aesthetically pleasing, but they will also require less maintenance and upkeep after runoff events.

 Other Wimberley BMPs